makarov-ccf/UNIX-SLURM-Workshop/README.md

    - It is specifically designed for LRI’s HPC resources.

 ### 2. **UNIX Fundamentals**
-   - **History**: UNIX originated in the 1960s and remains a leading multitasking and multiuser OS.
+   - **History**: UNIX originated in the late 1960s and remains a leading multitasking and multiuser OS.
    - **Key Commands**: Includes `cd`, `pwd`, `ls`, `chmod`, `rsync`, and many others for navigating, managing files, and transferring data.
    - **File Permissions**: Explained the levels of user access (read, write, execute) and how to modify permissions using `chmod` and `umask`.